Porsche 908 K Flunder Spyder

 The 908/02 K Spyder and 908 K Flunder Spyder were basically the same cars with slightly different bodyworks.
-If you look at the non-Flunder Spyder, you see that the body drops behind the front wheel arch and rises again before the rear wheel arch.
-In the Flunder-model, this concavity doesn't exist.
-The difference between the two models was mainly visual, no difference in racing use.
-The first competition the Flunder-model was entered, was the Nürburgring 1000 km on June 1, 1969.
+If you look at the non-Flunder Spyder, you see that the body drops after the front wheel arch and rises again before the rear wheel arch.
+In the Flunder version, this concavity doesn't exist.
+The difference between the two versions was mainly visual, no difference in racing use.
+The first competition the Flunder was entered, was the Nürburgring 1000 km on June 1, 1969.
 Rolf Stommelen and Hans Herrmann drove the #4 908/02 K Flunder to second place behind a 908/02 K non-Flunder Spyder of Jo Siffert/Brian Redman.

 While the non-Flunder 908 Spyders were built with chassis numbers beginning with 908/02-xxx, only a few 908 Flunder Spyders had the 908/02 chassis and the rest were converted from first generation 908/01s with chassis numbers 908-xxx (for example cars that were born as 908 Coupes).
 That is also the reason the headline of this article doesn't include "/01" or "/02" as the Flunder Spyders were built with both chassis.

-At the July 12, 1969 Watkins Glen 6 hour race the 908/02 K Flunder Spyder driven by Jo Siffert/Brian Redman was the winning car.
-It was followed by two 908/02 K non-Flunders making it another among countless Porsche triumphs of the Piëch era.
+At the 1969 Watkins Glen 6 hour race, the 908/02 K Flunder Spyder driven by Jo Siffert/Brian Redman was the winning car.
+It was followed by two 908/02 K non-Flunders making it another great finish among countless Porsche triumphs of the Ferdinand Piëch era.

-The versions of Porsche 908 are successful around the world and a 908 K Flunder Spyder of Gerhard Koch/Hans-Dieter Dechent scores 3rd at the Kyalami 9 hour race in South Africa on November 8, 1969.
+The versions of Porsche 908 were successful around the world and a 908 K Flunder Spyder of Gerhard Koch/Hans-Dieter Dechent scored 3rd at the Kyalami 9 hour race in South Africa on November 8, 1969.